Go To Previous Page

 Veterinary Science:

 Veterinary Science is the study of animal health and medicine.
-It involves diagnosing and treating diseases, injuries, and conditions in animals.
+It focuses on diagnosing and treating diseases, injuries, and different health conditions in animals.

 Veterinary: